developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

 #### Acquiring IP

 The following pop-up appears when the device is acquiring an IP address.
-This is typically seen during scan-and-dock, when the operator scans a bar code and places the device in an Ethernet cradle.
+This is typically seen during scan-and-dock, when the operator scans a barcode and places the device in an Ethernet cradle.
 Staging pauses until the device acquires the IP address while it performs network operations, such as downloading a file from the StageNow staging server.

 ![img](../images/acquiring_ip_popup.png)